joesuf4/home/README.md

 for my MBP for `sudo htop` to use for tracing processes.
 The only nontrivial script is `bin/pffxg.sh` - a parallelized recursive grep - targeting *very* large source trees typical for embedded development work.
-I've included some primitive documentation for it below.
+I've included some primitive documentation for it below the next section.

-# WSL-specific setup
+# WSL Specs

 I have python, emacs, mingw+git, and Docker Desktop locally installed in Windows itself.
 No Windows IDE/compiler whatsoever.
 All of my emacs-related LSP daemons